gersteinlab/FANCY/README.md

         Risk is  red

-  * In the matlab folder, you can find
+* In the matlab folder, you can find the following scripts:

+   (1)